 Next, take the Amtrak train from Richmond to Merced.
 Board the Amtrak train southbound on the "San Joaquin line" and enjoy the relaxing two-hour-and-40-minute train ride to Merced station.

 After exiting Merced station, take the Yosemite Area Regional Transit System (YARTS) Bus to Yosemite National Park.
-The YARTS Bus makes multiple stops and takes about one hour and 45 minutes to reach the Yosemite Valley Visitor Center and a little longer to arrive at the Yosemite Valley Lodge, a favorite accommodation for families at Yosemite National Park.
+The YARTS Bus makes multiple stops and takes about one hour and 45 minutes to reach the Yosemite Valley Visitor Center.

 5. From San Francisco to Yosemite by Bus